Why Did Jesus Have to Die for Our Sins?

 True.
-Even Jesus dreaded the crucifixion to the point where he sweat blood from his anxiety the night before his death.
+Even Jesus dreaded the crucifixion to the point where he sweats blood from his anxiety the night before his death.
 So why endure one of the worst (if not the absolute worst) deaths known to man.

 We have to re-look at the punishment.
 Keep in mind, Jesus fills in for us when it comes to dying for our sins.
 When we’re talking about all the sins of the world, throughout all time, that necessitates a rather horrible punishment.